mandrasch/not-a-real-screenreader/README.md

 - does not check for expanded=true/false yet
 - does not support form input (text input) yet
 - speech output has no language support, maybe use another library?
+- does not support all focus changes yet

 ## Background